ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 >
 > Please refer to the [execution environment documentation](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) for more information.

-## Step 1.6 - Examine the ansible-navigator configuration
+### 1.1.7.
+Examine the ansible-navigator configuration

 Either use Visual Studio Code to open or use the `cat` command to view the contents of the `ansible-navigator.yml` file.
 The file is located in the home directory: